acornak/blockmate-assignment/README.md

 - **In-memory Rate Limiting** The current rate-limiting mechanism is in-memory, making it unsuitable for production-level, distributed systems.

 - **Single Worker** The current setup uses a single worker.
 This is not suitable for production-level, distributed systems.

+- **Checking ETH address validity** The current setup checks the validity of ETH address from request using Web3 package.
+However, this will increase the size of the Docker image by ~100 MB and increases the response time.
+On the other side, it will prevent unnecessary requests to Blockmate.io and reduce the response time for invalid ETH addresses.

 ## Future Improvements